ursinigianmarco/Projects_portfolio/README.md

 1. __ExplainableML__:
     > Together with other colleagues, we built our own datasets containing accelerometer's data of basketball free shots.
     > After the implementation of several ML architectures, the analysis dived into their interpretation.
-    > Theoretical analysis in the report provided.
+    > Further analysis in the report provided.
 2. __CL__:
     > A Continous Learning task: a task incremental setup is simulated, key of the project is the maintenance of good performances
     > on older tasks upon the arrival of new ones.
 3. __Optimizers__:
     > A practical approach to optimizers built to be faster and more stable than the NesterovAcceleratedGradient.
+    > Further analysis in the report provided.
 4. __ImageClassification__:
     > A practical approach to image classification trying to leverage low-level pixel's Shannon Information to increase performances.
+    > Further analysis in the report provided.
 5. __NLP__:
     > Tackling a typical NLP task (text classification) with a shallow classifier without the usage of RNNs/Transformers architectures.
 6. __Algorithms__: